How Technology Helps in Solving Missing Person Cases

 People Also Ask

-Facial recognition uses AI to compare images of missing persons with datasets like surveillance footage or social media posts.
+Facial recognition utilizes AI to compare images of missing persons with datasets, such as surveillance footage or social media posts.
 It speeds up identification and improves accuracy.

 Facial attribute prediction analyzes features like age, gender, and emotions to provide additional insights, even from incomplete or blurry data.